How soon can you take a pregnancy test?

 How do pregnancy tests work?

-“A pregnancy test detects the pregnancy hormone hCG (human chorionic gonadotrophin) in your urine,” explains midwife Anne.
-As your pregnancy develops, the levels of this hormone increase.
+“A pregnancy test detects the pregnancy hormone HCG (human chorionic gonadotrophin) in your urine,” explains midwife Anne.
+HCG is hormone produced by your body after a fertilised egg implants in your uterus, as your pregnancy develops, the levels of this hormone increase.
+HCG is mostly present only if you are pregnant, making it a reliable marker for pregnancy testing.

 When is the best day to test?